petabyt/libui-touch/README.md

 API, so this allows libui C code to be run on Android, with no modification (requires a little bit of glue)

 Use cases:
-- Use [LibUI Lua bindings](https://github.com/zevv/libuilua) and allow in-app 'mods' to manipulate the UI
+- Use [LibUI Lua bindings](https://github.com/zevv/libuilua) and allow in-app plugins to manipulate the UI
 - Very limited and lightweight alternative to Qt (or React Native)

 How to use:
+- Copy the files into your project
 - Submodule?
-- Symlink these files into your Android project
+- Symlink these files into your project

-- [x] uiButton, uiLabel
+- [x] uiButton, uiLabel, progress bar
 - [x] Click events
 - [x] uiBox
 - [x] TabView (swipe, tab bar)